 Volksbank Open series

 and Open Predecessors

-Three international invitation tournaments had been held from 1987 to 1989 (Campora and Geller won in 1987, Cebalo in 1988, M. Gurevich in 1989), followed by a FIDE Zonal in 1990 (Gad Rechlis from Israel, and Eric Lobron from Germany as sole runner-up qualified for the next stage), as well as two longlasting series of Open Festivals in the 1960/70s, and again from 1987 on up into the 21st century.
+Three international invitation tournaments had been held from 1987 to 1989 (Campora and Geller won in 1987, Cebalo in 1988, M. Gurevich in 1989), followed by a FIDE Zonal in 1990 (Gad Rechlis from Israel won, he and Eric Lobron from Germany as sole runner-up qualified for the next stage); as well as two longlasting series of Open Festivals in the 1960/70s, and again from 1987 on up into the 21st century.